lukasz-madon/awesome-remote-job/README.md

 #### Others
   1. [Coffitivity](https://coffitivity.com/) - Coffitivity recreates the ambient sounds of a cafe to boost your creativity and help you work better.
+  1. [Fiverr](https://www.fiverr.com/) - Fiverr is the world's largest freelance services marketplace for lean entrepreneurs, where you can hire remote workers to do small tasks for you.
   1. [Funretro](https://funretro.github.io/distributed) - Funretro is a retrospective online board for distributed teams.
   1. [Listen to Wikipedia (Hatnote)](http://listen.hatnote.com) - Listen to the sound of Wikipedia's recent changes feed.
   1. [Noisli](https://www.noisli.com/) - Noisli has a list of diferent ambient sounds that can be combined to boost creativity and focus.